Ghost of Christmas Past: Significance to the story

-The Ghost of Christmas Past is a strange, otherworldly creature which shimmers and flickers like a candlelight, constantly changing in appearance as it reflects Scrooge's memories, old and new.
-As one memory comes sharply into focus another fades.
-As the Spirit represents Scrooge's youth so it can appear youthful, and its skin is of the "tenderest bloom"; but as Scrooge is now old so the Spirit will also appear old, to reflect this.
-The Ghost’s clothing continues in the same contradictory vein as it holds a branch of holly, which symbolises Winter while its robe is trimmed with summer flowers.
+The Ghost of Christmas Past is a strange, otherworldly creature that shimmers and flickers like a candlelight, constantly changing in appearance as it reflects Scrooge's memories, old and new.
+As one memory comes sharply into focus, another fades.
+As the Spirit represents Scrooge's youth so it can appear youthful, its skin is of the "tenderest bloom"; but as Scrooge is now old, the Spirit will also appear old to reflect this.
+The Ghost's clothing continues in the same contradictory vein as it holds a branch of holly, which symbolises Winter while its robe is trimmed with summer flowers.
 In addition, the constantly changing aspect of the Spirit may be attributed to representing the various other people seen in the visions revealed to Scrooge:

-It was a strange figure—like a child: yet not so like a child as like an old man, viewed through some supernatural medium, which gave him the appearance of having receded from the view, and being diminished to a child’s proportions.
+It was a strange figure—like a child: yet not so like a child as like an old man, viewed through some supernatural medium, which gave him the appearance of having receded from the view, and being diminished to a child's proportions.
 Its hair, which hung about its neck and down its back, was white as if with age; and yet the face had not a wrinkle in it, and the tenderest bloom was on the skin.
 The arms were very long and muscular; the hands the same, as if its hold were of uncommon strength.
 Its legs and feet, most delicately formed, were, like those upper members, bare...
 But the strangest thing about it was, that from the crown of its head there sprung a bright clear jet of light, by which all this was visible; and which was doubtless the occasion of its using, in its duller moments, a great extinguisher for a cap, which it now held under its arm.

 Even this, though, when Scrooge looked at it with increasing steadiness, was not its strangest quality.
 For as its belt sparkled and glittered now in one part and now in another, and what was light one instant, at another time was dark, so the figure itself fluctuated in its distinctness: being now a thing with one arm, now with one leg, now with twenty legs, now a pair of legs without a head, now a head without a body: of which dissolving parts, no outline would be visible in the dense gloom wherein they melted away.
 And in the very wonder of this, it would be itself again; distinct and clear as ever.

 When Scrooge demands to know its business, the Spirit replies, "Your welfare!"
 When Scrooge demurs that he would rather benefit from a good night's sleep, the Spirit responds, "Your reclamation, then.
 Take heed!"